shipsing/podman-desktop/website/tutorial/creating-an-extension.md

    }
    ```

-1. Add an `icon.png` file to the sub-directory.
+1. Add an `icon.png` file to the subdirectory.

 ## Writing the extension entry point

-1. Create a `src/extension.ts` file in the sub-directory.
+1. Create a `src/extension.ts` file in the subdirectory.

 1. Import the Podman Desktop API into the file: